singhhitendra337/linux_the_final_boss/Day_00/notes_and_exercises.md

 # Day 00: Introduction & Course Goals

+## Learning Objectives
+By the end of Day 0, you will:
+- Understand the course structure and goals
+- Set up a Linux environment for hands-on practice
+- Join relevant communities for ongoing support
+- Define your personal learning goals

+**Estimated Time:** 1-2 hours

 ## Notes
 - **Welcome!**
   - This course is designed for aspiring DevOps, SRE, System, and Cloud Engineers who want to master Linux from the ground up.